 Note: the columns in your original CSV file can differ from those in our Shopify blog.
 So you need to associate the columns with the corresponding fields.

 Once you import in finished you'll be redirected to the Magefan Blog Posts section to continue working with your posts.
-Nevertheless, you might want to configure your blog homepage, post lists, design and learn how to manage
+Nevertheless, you might want to homepage, post lists, design and learn how to manage Magefan Blog first.

 Although the default Shopify blog offers you some features to manage a blog, they really come down to creating posts.
 This is one of the many reasons why you might start to look for a blog app that offers you more flexibility.